A 210 MW reciprocating engine power station near Adelaide

 The Barker Inlet Power Station will improve South Australia's energy reliability.
 As the state increases its renewable energy generation, sites like Barker Inlet are an important part of the energy mix.

 The Barker Inlet Power Station demonstrates our support for an orderly transition to a carbon-constrained future.
-The new investment will help phase out the existing turbines with efficient technology that will produce less greenhouse gas per unit of electricity generated.
+The new investment will help phase out two of the four neighbouring Torrens A turbines with efficient technology that will produce less greenhouse gas per unit of electricity generated.

 In July 2017, we announced a $295 million investment to develop a 210 MW reciprocating engine power station, the Barker Inlet Power Station.
 This station would sit alongside our Torrens Island Power Station site near Adelaide, South Australia.